Charles Reade: Reputation

 Reade was a man of what one might call penny-encyclopaedic learning.
 He possessed vast stocks of disconnected information which a lively narrative gift allowed him to cram into books which would at any rate pass as novels.
 If you have the sort of mind that takes a pleasure in dates, lists, catalogues, concrete details, descriptions of processes, junk-shop windows and back numbers of the Exchange and Mart, the sort of mind that likes knowing exactly how a medieval catapult worked or just what objects a prison cell of the eighteen-forties contained, then you can hardly help enjoying Reade.

 During his career, the prolific Reade was involved in several literary feuds involving accusations of plagiarism.
 He strongly defended himself, but invoked standards on literary borrowing that are looser than those of today.
 Reade is frequently discussed in studies of evolving attitudes toward plagiarism.

 Reade is credited with the quote: "Sow a thought, and you reap an act; Sow an act, and you reap a habit; Sow a habit, and you reap a character; Sow a character, and you reap a destiny".
 These days it is often adapted to:

 "Mind your thoughts for they become your words; mind your words for they become your actions; mind your actions for they become your habits; mind your habits for they become your character; mind your character for it becomes your destiny."(This was used in the film, The Iron Lady (2011), spoken by Meryl Streep playing Margaret Thatcher, the former Prime Minister.)

 Reade's newspaper cuttings, notebooks and correspondence are held at The London Library.

 Marriage and family

 Reade and his late wife had an adopted daughter.
 He cut off relations with her after she eloped at age sixteen with an actor.
 After her husband abandoned her, she worked as an actress for a number of years.
 She performed 2000 times in a production of Reade's It Is Never Too Late to Mend.
 She wound up destitute in a workhouse in Kent.

 Allusions

 Ira Gershwin's lyric "It’s never too late to Mendelssohn...", which appears in both Oh, Kay! and Lady in the Dark, is a play on the title of Reade's book.

+In Dickens and Daughter (1939), Gladys Storey repeats some literary reminiscences communicated to her by Kate Perugini, the daughter of Charles Dickens.
+She recalls "Kindly Charles Reade, who used to perch his expensive person upon a small circular-topped revolving piano-stool and sing comic songs in a tiny voice.
+He had a mistress who suffered the pains of rheumatism; when she died he caused her grave to be bricked in so that she might not feel the effects of the damp earth around her."

 John Betjeman's poem "In Willesden Churchyard" includes a reference to "Laura Seymour's grave-/ 'So long the loyal counsellor and friend'/Of that Charles Reade whose coffin lies with hers/Was she his mistress?" followed by a long imagined passage about their possible relationship.